-These funds will be used in PSC's Bachelors of Applied Science in Cybersecurity.
+These funds will be used in PSC's Bachelors of Applied Science in Cybersecurity and will provide a pipeline of students articulating from secondary to postsecondary education levels.

 Encourage students with interest or aptitude for science, technology, engineering, mathematics, and medical disciplines to pursue postsecondary education at a state university or a Florida college.